 The day we adopted Charlie

 But with a lot of love, care, food and vet visits I nursed our little, well big, Charlie back to health.
-After a couple of weeks, he learned to trust us and came out of his shell, along with eating my shoes, the blinds, and more along the way!
-As he started to become less shy with us, we decided to enroll him in dog training courses because we wanted him to be a well-rounded pup who has been socialized with other dogs and people.
-He did way better than we had originally expected in training and passed the beginners course with flying colors!
-As time went on we came to realize Charlie was not a shy dog, and fit right in with the family.
+After a couple of weeks, he learned to trust me and came out of his shell, along with eating my shoes, the blinds, and more along the way!
+As he started to become less shy with me, we decided to enroll him in dog training courses because I wanted him to be a well-rounded pup who has been socialized with other dogs and people.
+He did way better than I had originally expected in training and passed the beginners course with flying colors!
+As time went on I came to realize Charlie was not a shy dog, and fit right in with the family.

 This past Saturday Charles Jackson officially graduated Intermediate Dog Training!!!!
 I’m so proud of him because he has come so far.
 Although I’m not going to lie, I was a bit nervous he wouldn’t graduate because his puppy ADD was in full force.
 In case you’ve never gone to a Petsmart Training Class, the dogs at the very end of the training course have to pass a test in order to graduate.
 One of the obedience training items they tested on was a 3-minute sit/down stay by the front door at Petsmart.
 This command usually works with Charlie, but not with the number of distractions around!
 Thankfully, he pulled through!